adipro/starter-academic/content/publication/wendt-2017-international/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: '*12th European Wave and Tidal Energy Conference*'
+publication: '*Proceedings of the 12th European Wave and Tidal Energy Conference*'
 ---